-The area of Sapa was discovered and developed by the French in the early 1900.
-With the cool, fresh atmosphere and beautiful landscapes, many people compare Sapa with Dalat and called it Dalat of the North Vietnam.
-However, a special point that differentiate Sapa and Dalat is the ethnic minorities that live around Sapa.
-Together the ethnic people bring a very special thing to the land (even I don’t know how to describe it) that I really enjoy when come there.
+The area of Sapa was discovered and developed by the French in early 1900.
+With the cool, fresh atmosphere and beautiful landscapes, many people compare Sapa with Dalat and called it Dalat of North Vietnam.
+However, a special point that differentiates Sapa and Dalat is the ethnic minorities that live around Sapa.
+Together the ethnic people bring a very special thing to the land (even I don’t know how to describe it) that I really enjoy when coming there.
 Maybe it’s the culture or the traditional activities of those people or whatever, the land is special to me in it way.

 There are some places around Sapa city such as the Golden Stream, Love Waterfall, Fansipan Legend, and the Mountain Fansipan if you want to check out.

-Now let’s go to the villages.. 🙂
+Now let’s go to the villages!

 Ta Van Village

 Ta Van is the home of some ethnic minorities, typically the Giay and the Mong people.
 The village is 8km away from Sapa centre and becoming a hot destination that attracts many visitors.

 Ta Van village has a lot of activities for visitors to enjoy, starting with playing as an ethnic minority and wandering around the village for taking pictures to trekking on a trail that lead to the ancient-rocks field.
 There is a campsite at the ancient-rocks area and also a stream for anyone who want bathing.
 If you don’t want to stay outside under the cold weather of Sapa, there are also ‘homestays’ in the town with cozy furniture and decoration, and a chef to cook your meals.
 By the way, those homestays serve breakfast for visitors.
 You can fulfill your stomach before start discovering the village.

 - The checkpoint to Ta Van village start working at 7 a.m.
 If you go to the village before that time, you can save VND 75,000 for the entrance ticket.